 Your BMR is the number of calories one’s body needs to function at rest; it accounts for things like breathing and digesting food and essential bodily functions such as heart rate variability or blood flow.

-When calculating TDEE, it’s essential to consider how active you’re physically when eating.
+When you calculate TDEE, it’s essential to consider how active you’re physically when eating.
 Suppose you’re sitting on the couch all day watching TV and eating pizza while playing video games (not exactly an athletic activity).
 In that case, this will lower how many calories are burned due to physical inactivity during those activities!

 3. Calculate your protein needs.